DuqueMH41/baikal-docker/README.md

 ## Usage

-### Option 1 — Use prebuilt image docker compose example for UgreenNAS, with traefik configured.
+### Option 1 — Use prebuilt image docker compose in Github - this example if for UgreenNAS, with Traefik configured.

 ```yaml
 services: